timcmartin/dotfiles/README.md

 ```

 - This script:
-  - Backs up any existing dotfiles to `~/dotfiles-backup/`.
+  - Backs up existing dotfiles to `~/dotfiles-backup/`.
   - Symlinks all managed dotfiles using GNU Stow, respecting `.stow-local-ignore`.
-  - Handles context-specific configuration (e.g., sets your git email based on your macOS user).
+  - Handles context-specific config (e.g., sets git email by macOS user).
-  - Symlinks directories (e.g., `scripts/` → `~/.scripts`) as single links where appropriate.
+  - Symlinks directories (e.g., `scripts/` → `~/.scripts`) as single links.
-  - Ensures `~/.config/tmuxinator` and other config directories are created and symlinked as needed.
+  - Ensures `~/.config/tmuxinator` and other config dirs are created and
+    symlinked as needed.

 **You do not need to run `stow .` manually.**
 All symlinking and context detection is handled by `script/setup.sh`.

-When finished, you will want to change the remotes of `/.homebrew-brewfile` and `/.dotfiles` to use `SSH`
+When finished, change the remotes of `/.homebrew-brewfile` and `/.dotfiles` to
+use SSH.

 ---